Five Ways to Wellbeing during the holiday season

 - Take some time to read the local newspaper or newsletter to see what’s going on in your area, such as an organised group outing, musical or cultural performance or community Christmas event.

 ‘Tis the season for giving, but many of us might be a bit strapped for cash at this time.
 One way to shake off the financial stress is by getting creative with the holiday spirit.
 Give the gift of time by offering to help with someone’s garden, babysit or make a gift from natural materials.
-There are also some little ways to give while rushing around:
+You could also:

-- Give a smile to a stranger or a compliment to someone, or
+- Give a smile to a stranger or a compliment to someone.

 - Donate some old toys, books or clothes to someone who might need some kindness.

 Take notice (me aro tonu)

 Every day seems to get busier and the spirit of the season can get lost in the hassle and bustle of each day.
 A good antidote is to take some time to learn more about what your body is telling you.
 If you’re feeling overwhelmed and exhausted – pause, breath in, breath out.
 You could also: